-Cumbria Roofing North West Ltd is a family business, based in West Cumbria, servicing the whole of Cumbria with all types of roofing works.
+Cumbria Roofing North West is a family business, based in West Cumbria, specialising as roofers in Carlisle but also servicing the whole of Cumbria with all types of roofing works.

-A Historic town, first settled by the Romans, is the county’s capital for industry, shopping and Local Government administration.
-We have a dedicated crew covering the area for all roofing repairs in Carlisle including tiling, slating and chimney work.
+Carlisle is a Historic town, first settled by the Romans, is the county’s capital for industry, shopping and Local Government administration.
+Being local to the area, we have a dedicated crew covering the area for all roofing repairs in Carlisle including tiling, slating and chimney work.

 Located in the north of Cumbria, off the M6 motorway, Carlisle is packed with old and new housing, industrial sites and its instantly recognisable Citadel.
 It has a well-known shopping centre; The Lanes, and attracts tourists who visit Carlisle Cathedral and Tullie House museum.

-We have a hard-earned reputation for superb quality workmanship across the area, which includes Brampton, Longtown, Dalston, Scotby and Wetheral.
+As established roofers in Carlisle, we have built up hard-earned reputation for superb quality workmanship across the area, which includes Brampton, Longtown, Dalston, Scotby and Wetheral.
 Our teams are experts in a range of techniques such as flat roofing, all lead works, all roof line works, liquid plastic roofing and built-up felt roofing.
 We regularly fit Velux roof lights and sheeting and wall cladding.

 The demand for green energy technologies in growing continually and we now specialise in fitting solar panels, solar heating and solar roofing.

 Over the years, Cumbria Roofing North West has carried out work for thousands of customers all over Cumbria.
 Cumbria Roofing North West is an approved contractor for many local businesses, firms of architects and surveyors.
 We are a member of Construction Line, the government backed vetting agency and a member of the NFRC.

 Our mission as roofers in Carlisle is to:

 Fully satisfy your needs with top quality solutions delivered in a highly professional manner;